OlZe/Functional-Chess/README.md

 This is the game of chess implemented in [Gleam](https://gleam.run/) using a purely functional programming paradigm.
 Functionality is ensured through unit tests.

 This project has no UI or I/O. This is purely just a library to be used by other code to play chess through the public facing types/function APIs.
+However there is a basic text renderer in the submodule [`chess/text_renderer`](https://olze.github.io/Functional-Chess/chess/text_renderer.html) to let you experiment with this library before building your own UI.

 The API is minimal and easy to use.
-Refer to the [online documentation](https://olze.github.io/Functional-Chess).
+Refer to the [online documentation](https://olze.github.io/Functional-Chess/chess.html).

 ## Example Usage